Associate Professor of History

 My teaching and research interests include gender, social, economic, and cultural history of Europe, 1750 to the present, with particular focus on Great Britain; Modern European women's history; the history of sexuality; comparative urban and cultural history.

-I have published on a variety of topics including the history of disability and the body; childhood; museums for the poor; gender, maternalism and comparative welfare states (Mothers of a New World, 1993).
-Slumming: Social and Sexual Politics in Victorian London (Princeton University Press, 2004) explores the relationship between eros and altruism in shaping social welfare in modern Britain.
+I have published on a variety of topics including the history of disability and the body; childhood; museums for the poor; gender, maternalism, and comparative welfare states (Mothers of a New World, 1993).
+Slumming: Social and Sexual Politics in Victorian London (Princeton University Press, 2004) analyzes the relationship between eros and altruism in shaping social welfare in modern Britain.

-I am completing a book, The Match Girl and the Heiress: Christian Revolution in the London Slums (under contract with Princeton University Press) about the love, friendship, and global lives of a half-orphaned Cockney match factory worker, Nellie Dowell, and the daughter of a well-to-do shipbuilder and pacifist feminist humanitarian, Muriel Lester.
-Nellie longed for ladies’ clean white hands; Muriel sought to free herself from the burdens of wealth; together they imagined a world without hierarchies of race, class, gender, and ethnicity.
-This project grew out of my ongoing study of Christian revolutionaries in 20th century Britain, who committed themselves to lives of voluntary poverty in pursuit of justice in Britain and its empire.
+The Match Girl and the Heiress (Princeton University Press, Fall 2014) explores the love, friendship, and global lives of a half-orphaned Cockney match factory worker, Nellie Dowell, and the daughter of a well-to-do shipbuilder and pacifist feminist humanitarian, Muriel Lester.
+These unlikely soul mates sought to remake the world according to their own utopian vision of Christ’s teachings.
+The Match Girl and the Heiress reconstructs their late-nineteenth-century girlhoods of wealth and want, and their daring twentieth-century experiments in ethical living in a world torn apart by the violence of war, imperialism, and industrial capitalism.
+This project grew out of two ongoing studies.
+The first is a history of humanitarianism from the 18th to 20th centuries.
+The second analyzes the political, cultural and religious work of Christian revolutionaries in 20th century Britain, who committed themselves to lives of voluntary poverty in pursuit of justice in Britain and its empire.

-I am a founding member of the Rutgers British Studies Center, a major interdisciplinary scholarly project funded by a Mellon Foundation Grant, which supports visiting scholars, workshops, and seminars and provides generous funding for graduate student initiatives.
+I am a founding member and co-director of the Rutgers British Studies Center (RBSC), a major interdisciplinary scholarly project funded by a Mellon Foundation Grant.
+RBSC supports visiting scholars, workshops, and seminars and provides generous funding for graduate student initiatives.
 I happily supervise PhD students whose projects span the 18th to 20th centuries.

 - Associate Professor of History, Rutgers University, New Brunswick, NJ, 7/2006-present